pattyjula/Git-reference/docs/Pro_VE.md

 Here are some useful reference points for working with Python in ArcGIS Pro.

-# Creating virtual environment with ArcGIS Pro
+# Creat virtual environment with ArcGIS Pro
 When you upgrade to a new version of ArcGIS Pro you will need to recreate your virtual environment.
-Below are the steps for upgrading in ArcGIS Pro 3.0.

 Create a clone of the arcgis env

-``conda create --clone arcgispro-py3 --name myenv``
+`conda create --clone arcgispro-py3 --name myenv`

+Or run the commands below, using the Python specific version for the Pro release.

+`conda create --name myenv python=3.7 conda install -c esri arcgis conda install -c esri arcpy`

-or create a non Arc environment
+# Create a non Arc environment

 `conda create --name myenv python=3.x`